dispatches

 In the Pokrovsk/Avdiivka direction, near the village of Ocheretyne, where a breach in the defense of the Armed Forces of Ukraine occurred, Russian forces continue to expand the salient they have gained.
 They have captured the villages of Novokalynove and Keramik, and have made slight advances to the north of Ocheretyne.

 In the Bakhmut direction, soldiers from the 18th Sloviansk Brigade of the Ukrainian National Guard captured footage on April 29 showing a drone dropping munitions onto Russian positions (the positions themselves are not visible in the footage).
-The video is geolocated in an area where the Siverskyi Donets-Donbas Canal transforms into underground pipes, which is one of the few locations where it can be readily crossed.
+The video is geolocated in an area where the Siverskyi Donets-Donbas Canal transitions into underground pipes, which is one of the few locations where it can be readily crossed.
 However, the presence of Russian forces in this area does not necessarily indicate that they have been able to gain a foothold there.

 Ukrainian military observer Kostiantyn Mashovets shared his views about the further development of the situation along the entire Donetsk axis.
 At the moment, two salients have formed there: near the village of Ocheretyne and around the captured villages of Kurdiumivka and Andriivka in the Bakhmut direction, where the frontline between them, from the village of Niu-York and up to the town of Toretsk, has remained static for many years.
 Based on the movements of Russian troops, Mashovets suggested that, after the capture of the village of Kalynivka, the Russian Armed Forces will advance northeast towards the highway connecting the towns of Pokrovsk and Kostiantynivka, and then move north towards Kostiantynivka.
 Similar to the situation with the capture of Ocheretyne, advancing along the road, thus forming a narrow salient, would be unreasonable as the AFU could encircle part of the advancing enemy forces by attacking the salient.
 To successfully advance, it is necessary to expand the salient by capturing neighboring settlements one by one.
 In this regard, the implementation of this plan can be expected to take a considerable amount of time.
 In addition, the distance separating newly conquered lands around Ocheretyne and the Pokrovsk- Kostiantynivka highway is approximately 12 km [7.5 mi]